Bus Travel in Mexico: 9 Things You Need To Know About Traveling by Bus in Mexico in 2025

 Booking online

 Naturally, this is my favorite way to book bus tickets because I can do it from my couch.
-There are a few options for how to do this: book directly through the bus company site, or book through a third-party site.
+A couple options for how to do this: book directly at a kiosk of the bus company located in the bus station, or book through a third-party site.

 The only issue with booking directly through the bus company site is that not all of them accept foreign credit cards.
 Some companies have a PayPal option, which is a great workaround, but not all of them.